 The Council is bound by various pieces of legislation, including the Data Protection and Freedom of Information Acts.
 Each of these has specific requirements and guidance and employees should seek advice form their line manager.
-Further information is provided in para 10 on disclosure of information.
+See also section 10 on disclosure of information.

-6.2 Committee Proceedings
+6.2 Committee proceedings

-The Council is a democratic organisation which is publicly accountable and as such the Council's Committee proceedings are subject to public scrutiny.
+The Council is a democratic organisation which is publicly accountable and as such the Council's committee proceedings are subject to public scrutiny.

-However, employees should not communicate information regarding any proceedings of a Committee meeting or the contents of any document relating to the Council, unless this is required under the provisions of the Local Government (Scotland) Act 1973 as amended or the Freedom of Information (Scotland) Act 2002, or, they have been expressly authorised to do so.
+However, employees should not communicate information regarding any proceedings of a committee meeting or the contents of any document relating to the Council, unless this is required under the provisions of the Local Government (Scotland) Act 1973 as amended or the Freedom of Information (Scotland) Act 2002, unless they have been expressly authorised to do so.

-Further guidance on the disclosure of information is provided in para 10.
+Further guidance is provided in section 10 Disclosure of information.

-6.3 Private Information Relating to Employees
+6.3 Private information relating to employees

-Information concerning an employee's private affairs will not be supplied to any person out with the service of the Council unless his/her consent has been obtained first.
-However, this does not apply where there is a statutory duty on the Council to provide the information, or if the Council is required to do so by a Court order or warrant, or as required by Audit Scotland as part of ongoing work on the National Fraud Initiative.
+Information concerning an employee's private affairs will not be supplied to any person outwith the service of the Council unless their consent has been obtained.
+However, this does not apply where there is a statutory duty on the Council to provide the information, or if the Council is required to do so by a court order or warrant, or as required by Audit Scotland as part of ongoing work on the National Fraud Initiative.

-7. Political Neutrality
+7. Political neutrality

-Local Government employees should carry out their duties and serve the Council and all Elected Members regardless of their political outlook in a politically neutral way.
+Local Government employees should carry out their duties and serve the council and all Elected Members regardless of their political outlook in a politically neutral way.